dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 is certain: you don't want to regret the decisions you make, so when you come to a fork in the road, make a decision and stick it out.
-Don't be afraid to admit you've been wrong, but at the same time, it's better to avoid finding yourself in that position.
+Don't be afraid to admit you've been wrong, but at the same time, it's better to avoid finding yourself in a position where you're constantly questioning past decisions and circumstances.

 <a name="believe-in-yourself"/>